KhaliliMahdi/khalilimahdi.github.io/_pages/about.md

 **2024**

+* New paper titled "[ECG Signal Denoising Using Multi-scale Patch Embedding and Transformers](https://khalilimahdi.github.io/)" is accepted in the ICML 2024 Next Generation of Sequence Modeling Architectures Workshop.

 * Received a GPU server for the lab.

 * Invited to give a talk on Counterfactual Reseaning for Fair Machine Learning at [the Midwest Machine Learning Symposium](https://midwest-ml.org/2024/).